nonphoto/bloom-legacy/README.md

 */
 ```

 Use S and SArray to patch reactively.
-When updating it will remember the nodes it created and patch the new values against the old ones.
+When updating it will remember the nodes it created last and pass them as the `current` argument.

 ```js
 const items = SArray([]);